My Approach to Helping

 My View on the Purpose of Psychotherapy

 I believe Psychotherapy can assist with creating a more advanced level of self-awareness and self-compassion.
 When we are able to develop a more comprehensive understanding of ourselves and our unique discomforts and areas of emotional pain, I see this as the most fundamental way to evolve emotionally, better self-soothe, and more effectively create and maintain healthier life experiences and relationships.
-Just as we are taught to exercise and eat well to maintain good physical health, Psychotherapy metaphorically can assist in doing that for our mental and emotional health.
+Just as we are taught to exercise and eat well to manage proper physical health, Psychotherapy metaphorically can assist in properly managing our mental and emotional health.